Find what the best foods are to keep your liver healthy, along with the best drink for liver health – you may be surprised!

 However, you should be sure not to eat too many because nuts are high in calories.
 But they are a much more nutritious snack than a bag of crisps or a cake, plus they’ll make you feel satisfied for longer.

-Fruits, vegetables, whole grains and nuts are plant-based foods.
+Fruits and vegetables – along with whole grains and nuts – are plant-based foods.
 They are all naturally occurring and by consuming them they help to keep our bodies healthy.
 Simply put, all plant-based foods are good for the health of your liver as well as the rest of your body.

 Many plants have been used for centuries for liver health.
 Green leafy vegetables are thought to be best for your liver.
 Like nuts, these naturally occurring foods are high in polyphenols.